 Massachusetts' 'AA+' rating reflects considerable economic resources and a record of prudent financial management.
 Credit strengths are tempered by a very heavy debt burden; net tax-supported debt equals about 9% of personal income and Fitch expects that debt levels will remain high.
-The Rating Outlook is Stable based on the expectation that the Commonwealth will continue to act to ensure budget balance and maintain an adequate budgeted reserve position in a weak economic and revenue environment and as federal stimulus funds that have supported the budget expire.
+The Stable Rating Outlook reflects the expectation that the Commonwealth will continue to act to ensure budget balance and maintain an adequate budgeted reserve position in a weak economic and revenue environment and as federal stimulus funds that have supported the budget expire.

-The Commonwealth, with a somewhat volatile revenue system that quickly reflects changing economic conditions, has taken timely action to ensure budget balance in recent downturns while maintaining some level of reserves.
-With economic deterioration, tax revenue forecasts were reduced significantly over the course of fiscal 2009, from \$21.4 billion in the enacted budget to actual results of \$18.3 billion.
-The year ended down 13% (baseline) compared to fiscal 2008.
-Sales taxes dropped 6%, and personal income taxes fell 15.5%.
-The Commonwealth responded with spending cuts and controls, the application of extraordinary federal stimulus assistance funds, and a large reserve draw, and the year closed with a small surplus.
-The stabilization fund balance dropped from \$2.1 billion at the close of fiscal 2008 to \$841 million at fiscal 2009 year-end.
+The Commonwealth, which has a somewhat volatile revenue system that quickly reflects changing economic conditions, has taken timely action to ensure budget balance in recent downturns while maintaining some level of reserves.
+With economic deterioration, tax revenue forecasts were reduced significantly over the course of fiscal 2009, from \$21.4 billion in the enacted budget to actual results of \$18.3 billion, and the year ended down 13% (baseline) compared to fiscal 2008.
+The Commonwealth responded with spending cuts and controls, the application of extraordinary federal stimulus assistance funds, and a large reserve draw; the year closed with a small surplus.

-The budget for fiscal 2010, which ends on June 30, included a 25% increase in the Commonwealth's sales tax rate (to 6.25%) and other revenue measures totaling about \$1 billion, as well as additional spending control, another reserve fund draw, and federal stimulus to address a gap of about \$5 billion.
-Gaps that have developed over the course of the year, due to reduced revenue expectations and increased spending needs (largely for social services), have been addressed promptly.
-Through May 2010, actual revenue performance was \$70 million below the downwardly revised estimate of \$18.5 billion (as compared to the original budget forecast of \$18.9 billion).
-Total taxes were down 4.6% (baseline) versus fiscal 2009, reflecting a 4.1% sales tax drop, a 5.9% personal income tax decline, and a 0.4% corporate and business tax increase.
-Underperformance in income tax revenues, largely attributable to weaker than expected capital gains-related revenue, is largely offset by above-forecast returns of the other tax revenues.
-Fiscal 2010 is expected to end with a stabilization fund balance of about \$650 million.
+The budget for fiscal 2010, which ended on June 30, included a 25% increase in the Commonwealth's sales tax rate (to 6.25%) and other revenue measures totaling about \$1 billion, as well as additional spending control, another reserve fund draw, and federal stimulus to address a gap of about \$5 billion.
+Gaps that developed over the course of the year, due to reduced revenue expectations and increased spending needs (largely for social services), were addressed promptly.
+As of the July 15 report, actual revenue performance was \$78 million above the downwardly revised estimate of \$18.5 billion (as compared to the original budget forecast of \$18.9 billion).
+Total taxes were down 3.4% (baseline) versus fiscal 2009, reflecting a 3.9% sales tax drop, a 4.4% personal income tax decline, and a 1.3% corporate and business tax increase.
+Underperformance in income tax revenues, largely attributable to weaker than expected capital gains-related revenue, was offset by above-forecast returns of the other tax revenues.

 The consensus tax revenue forecast for fiscal 2011 assumes baseline growth of 2.5% from fiscal 2010.
-The executive budget proposal for the year was released in late January 2010.
-The governor's proposal closed an estimated gap of \$2.75 billion, including through federal stimulus funds of \$1.4 billion (with more than \$600 million of that from an assumed six-month extension of federal stimulus funds related to the Medicaid program), up to \$300 million from debt restructuring for budget relief, and a \$175 million reserve fund draw.
+The executive budget proposal for the year was released in January 2010.
+The governor's proposal closed an estimated gap of \$2.75 billion, including through a \$175 million reserve fund draw, up to \$300 million from debt restructuring for budget relief, and federal stimulus funds of \$1.4 billion (with more than \$600 million of that from an assumed six-month extension of federal stimulus funds related to the Medicaid program).
 Following the 25% increase in the sales tax rate that became effective on Aug.
 1, 2009, the executive budget did not include any broad-based tax increases.
-The House and Senate budgets do not incorporate a reserve fund draw or any revenue actions, replacing those monies with local aid and higher education cuts.
-As the extension of federal stimulus funds related to the Medicaid program has not yet been approved, the governor recently proposed additional cuts in the amount of the funds; the legislature is expected to finalize a budget that is balanced in the absence of these monies before the end of the fiscal year.
+The final budget was generally in line with the governor's proposal, and the current offering implements a portion of the debt restructuring for budget relief.
+As the extension of federal stimulus funds related to the Medicaid program has not been approved, the enacted budget replaced those funds with additional spending cuts and a reserve fund draw of \$100 million.
+The estimated fiscal 2011 ending reserve fund balance of \$556 million, although reduced from the peak funding level of \$2.3 billion at the end of fiscal 2007, provides some financial cushion against revenue underperformance or above-budget spending.